Extreme Rules (2022)

-The 2022 Extreme Rules was the 14th annual Extreme Rules professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on Saturday, October 8, 2022, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The 2022 Extreme Rules was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 14th annual and final Extreme Rules and took place on Saturday, October 8, 2022, at the Wells Fargo Center in Philadelphia, Pennsylvania, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 It was the first Extreme Rules event to be held in October and on a Saturday, as well as the second Extreme Rules event to take place at this venue after the 2019 event.
 The concept of Extreme Rules is that the event features various hardcore-based matches.

-Six matches were on the event's card, all of which were contested under a hardcore stipulation.
+Six matches were contested at the event, all of which contained a hardcore stipulation.
 In the main event, Matt Riddle defeated Seth "Freakin" Rollins by submission in a Fight Pit match in which Daniel Cormier served as the special guest referee.
 In other prominent matches, Finn Bálor defeated Edge in an "I Quit" match, Ronda Rousey defeated Liv Morgan by technical submission in an Extreme Rules match to win the SmackDown Women's Championship for a second time, and in the opening bout, The Brawling Brutes (Sheamus, Ridge Holland, and Butch) defeated Imperium (Gunther, Ludwig Kaiser, and Giovanni Vinci) in a six-man tag team Good Old Fashioned Donnybrook match.
 The event also saw the return of Bray Wyatt, who had been released from his WWE contract in July 2021.

 The event received generally positive reviews from critics, who gave high praise to the six-man Donnybrook match and the "I Quit" match, the latter for its dark tone and ending, but felt the SmackDown Women's Championship match was the weakest of the night.
 They also felt that the main event's stipulation was not utilized enough.
 The return of Wyatt was acclaimed for its mystery, buildup, and execution.
 Critics also praised the variety of stipulation matches, unlike the previous year's event, which only had one hardcore-based match.
+This would be the final Extreme Rules due to WWE discontinuing some of its gimmick events, with the October 2023 slot given to a reinstated Fastlane.